 - bay leaves (to taste)

-2) Take out sausage and put on a plate (That’s my new Oneida plate…it makes dark food look pretty I think)
+2) Take out the sausage and put it on a plate (That’s my new Oneida plate…it makes dark food look pretty I think).

-4) Add in your garlic and creole seasoning to taste…just a pinch will do.
-It gets salty quick, so be careful.
+4) Add in your garlic and creole seasoning to taste… just a pinch will do.
+It gets salty quickly, so be careful.
 I give that about a minute and then add in the uncooked white rice right on top of those onions and garlic.

 About this time, if your house is like my house, something will happen that will pull your attention away.